OWLcracker/big-data/README.md

 However, the drawback is that the data needs to be processed every time a visualization is created or loaded.
 This can take a relatively long time depending on the size of the data and can be quite resource-intensive.

+In terms of hardware, the first case is more expensive than the second case.
+This is because the data needs to be processed every time a visualization is created or loaded.
+This means that more data needs to be processed more often than in the second case and that significantly more memory is required.
+This is because the whole dataset is necessary and needs to be cached in memory to be processed quickly.
+So the first case is more expensive in terms of hardware but cheaper in terms of development costs.

 | Pros                     | Cons                 |
 |--------------------------|----------------------|
 | Independent              | Expensive            |